Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/02_usurper_of_frost.en.md

 ---
 layout: default
 title: 2.
 Usurper of Frost
 parent: Lv 100.
-FRU
+FRU (Mana)
 nav_order: 2
 has_children: false
 has_toc: false
 permalink: /ultimates/fru_mana/02_usurper_of_frost/
 ---

-# Usurper of Frost
+# Usurper of Frost（シヴァ・ミトロン）

 The boss opens the fight with *Quadruple Slap* on the player with most hate (which should be the MT).